Florune/florune-documentation/src/core_concepts.md

 # Core Concepts

-Understanding Contract Foundry begins with a few key concepts.
+Understanding Florune begins with a few key concepts.
 These principles define how the platform works and why it’s different from traditional systems.

 ---

 ## Smart Contract-as-a-Service (SCaaS)

-Contract Foundry provides **Smart Contract-as-a-Service** — meaning you don’t need to code or deploy contracts manually.
+Florune provides **Smart Contract-as-a-Service** — meaning you don’t need to code or deploy contracts manually.
-Instead, you interact through the **Contract Foundry Wallet**, which abstracts away the complexity.
+Instead, you interact through the **Florune Wallet**, which abstracts away the complexity.

 * **Automated**: Escrows, pledges, and verifications run without intermediaries.
 * **Trustless**: Smart contracts enforce rules transparently onchain.